NethServer/nethsecurity/packages/ns-migration/README.md

 If `HairpinNat` option was enabled on NS7, all imported port forward will have hairpin enabled (see `reflection` option).

+Differences since NS7:

+- port forwards with multiple IP limitations will be split into multiple redirects

 ## Firewall rules

 The `rules` script will import: